edorejel/edorejel/README.md

 - - - Other topics under consideration.

 # Favorite Quotes
+- _I'm the Software Engineer; you are not.
+Stay mad!_ - Source: me.
 - _No Automata Theory, no Software Engineery.
 Go cry!_ - Source: me.
 - _Without Computer Science, you will never be a software engineer.
 Stay mad!_ - Source: me.
 - _As a matter-of-fact, I do make the software that your IT department uses.
 What do you think Computer Scientists and Software Engineers do?_ - Source: me.